exdev/ex2d/docs/glossary.md

 ### 2D Renderer

-2D Renderer 是一个 MonoBehaviour，用于管理场景里面的Layer和Camera。
+2D Renderer inherits MonoBehaviour class.
+This component will be attached to the main camera of the scene.
+Its job is to manage Layers and camera for 2D rendering.

 ### 2D Scene Editor

-2D Scene Editor 是用于Unity下的场景编辑插件，专门围绕2D游戏而设计，提供了Layer管理、场景编辑、摄像机设置等功能，并且所见即所得。
+2D Scene Editor is a scene view specialized for 2D game development and 2D scene editing.
+It provides layer management, object arrangement and camera guides for convenient scene creation and editing.
+Plus this is a WYSIWYG editor.

 ### Atlas

 Atlas is a texture container that makes a group of sprites share the same atlas texture and material.
 It is essentially a list of TextureInfos and their position info.

 The Atlas in ex2D can contain sprite textures and Bitmap Font textures at the same time, reducing draw calls even more.

 ### Bitmap Font

 Bitmap Font is non-scalable font that uses bitmap image to render texts.
 Compare to scalable fonts like TrueType font, it can't maintain sharpness when scaled up.
 But the advantage is you can apply different styles like stroke or shadow to the font before generating font texture.

 Usually when you create a bitmap font, there will be two files generated, a ".png" font texture and a ".fnt" or ".txt" control file that contain the position information for each character.
 You can easily create a Bitmap Font using one of the following tools:

 - [GlyphDesigner][1]
 - [Hiero][2]